cglondon71/elassandra/README.md

 ## Benefits of Elassandra

-For Cassandra users, elassandra provides Elasticsearch features :
+For Cassandra users, Elassandra provides Elasticsearch features :
 * Cassandra updates are indexed in Elasticsearch.
 * Full-text and spatial search on your Cassandra data.
 * Real-time aggregation (does not require Spark or Hadoop to GROUP BY)
-* Provide search on multiple keyspaces and tables in one query.
+* Provides search on multiple keyspaces and tables in one query.
-* Provide automatic schema creation and support nested documents using [User Defined Types](https://docs.datastax.com/en/cql/3.1/cql/cql_using/cqlUseUDT.html).
+* Provides automatic schema creation and support nested documents using [User Defined Types](https://docs.datastax.com/en/cql/3.1/cql/cql_using/cqlUseUDT.html).
-* Provide read/write JSON REST access to Cassandra data.
+* Provides read/write JSON REST access to Cassandra data.
-* Numerous Elasticsearch plugins and products like [Kibana](https://www.elastic.co/guide/en/kibana/current/introduction.html).
+* Numerous Elasticsearch plugins and products such as [Kibana](https://www.elastic.co/guide/en/kibana/current/introduction.html).

-For Elasticsearch users, elassandra provides useful features :
+For Elasticsearch users, Elassandra provides useful features :
 * Elassandra is masterless.
-Cluster state is managed through [cassandra lightweight transactions](http://www.datastax.com/dev/blog/lightweight-transactions-in-cassandra-2-0).
+Cluster state is managed via [cassandra lightweight transactions](http://www.datastax.com/dev/blog/lightweight-transactions-in-cassandra-2-0).
-* Elassandra is a sharded multi-master database, where Elasticsearch is sharded master-slave.
-Thus, Elassandra has no Single Point Of Write, helping to achieve high availability.
+* Elassandra is a sharded multi-master database, where Elasticsearch is the sharded master-slave.
+Hence, Elassandra has no Single Point Of Write, helping to achieve??????????? high availability.
-* Elassandra inherits Cassandra data repair mechanisms (hinted handoff, read repair and nodetool repair) providing support for **cross datacenter replication**.
+* Elassandra inherits of the Cassandra data repair mechanisms (hinted handoff, read repair and nodetool repair) providing support for **cross datacenter replication**.
 * When adding a node to an Elassandra cluster, only data pulled from existing nodes are re-indexed in Elasticsearch.
 * Cassandra could be your unique datastore for indexed and non-indexed data.
-It's easier to manage and secure.
-Source documents are now stored in Cassandra, reducing disk space if you need a NoSQL database and Elasticsearch.
+It's easier to manage and pretty secure.
+Source documents are now stored in Cassandra, hence reducing disk space if you need a NoSQL database and Elasticsearch.
 * Write operations are not restricted to one primary shard, but distributed across all Cassandra nodes in a virtual datacenter.
 The number of shards does not limit your write throughput.
-Adding elassandra nodes increases both read and write throughput.
+Adding Elassandra nodes increases both read and write throughput.
-* Elasticsearch indices can be replicated among many Cassandra datacenters, allowing write to the closest datacenter and search globally.
+* Elasticsearch indices can be replicated among many Cassandra datacentres, allowing write to the closest datacentre and gloval search.
-* The [cassandra driver](http://www.planetcassandra.org/client-drivers-tools/) is Datacenter and Token aware, providing automatic load-balancing and failover.
+* The [cassandra driver](http://www.planetcassandra.org/client-drivers-tools/) is Datacentre and Token aware, providing automatic load-balancing and failover.

 ## Quick start

 #### Elasticsearch 6.x changes

-* Elasticsearch now supports only one document type per index backed by one Cassandra table.
-Unless you specify an elasticsearch type name in your mapping, data is stored in a cassandra table named **"_doc"**.
+* Elasticsearch now, only, supports, one document type per index backed by one Cassandra table.
+Unless you specify an Elasticsearch type name in your mapping, data is stored in a Cassandra table named **"_doc"**.
 If you want to search many cassandra tables, you now need to create and search many indices.
-* Elasticsearch 6.x manages shard consistency through several metadata fields (_primary_term, _seq_no, _version) that are not used in elassandra because replication is fully managed by cassandra.
+* Elasticsearch 6.x manages shard consistency via several metadata fields (_primary_term, _seq_no, _version) that are not used in Elassandra because the replication process is fully managed by Cassandra.

 #### Requirements

-Ensure Java 8 is installed and `JAVA_HOME` points to the correct location.
+Ensure Java 8 is installed and `JAVA_HOME` points to the right location.

 #### Installation